Clasp technology to knot homology via the affine Grassmannian: Final remarks

 Now, flipping $K$ gives an equivalent link while exchanging over and under crossings amounts to replacing $K$ by its mirror $K^!$.
-Moreover, in the end there is no overall grading shift since, in a link, caps and cups always come in pairs and so the shifts in (\ref{eq:shifts}) actually cancel out.
+Finally, in the end there is no overall grading shift since, in a link, caps and cups always come in pairs and so the shifts in (\ref{eq:shifts}) actually cancel out.
+Thus $\bD \circ \Psi_-(K) \cong \Psi_+(K^!) \circ \bD$ which completes the proof of Proposition \ref{prop:Dmap}.